 Applications for senior thesis research support are coordinated through the Student Activities Funding Engine (SAFE).
 Students may apply for funds during the spring semester of their junior year for summer senior thesis research, or in the fall of their senior year for research during the academic year.
 Students planning to apply for funds are encouraged to speak with their advisers as soon as possible.

-Fall senior thesis funding applications will be available through the Student Activities Funding Engine (SAFE) beginning Monday, Sept.
-9, through 11:59 p.m.
-EST Monday, Oct.
-28. Princeton seniors are eligible to apply regardless of academic discipline, but proposed research must have an environmental dimension.
+Spring senior thesis funding applications will be available through the Student Activities Funding Engine (SAFE) through 11:59 p.m.
+EST Monday, April 20.
+Princeton seniors are eligible to apply regardless of academic discipline, but proposed research must have an environmental dimension.

 Getting Ready to Apply

 As you prepare your materials for your thesis funding application, please keep in mind you will need to organize the following items: